bkieft-usa/jgi_integration/readthedocs/analysis_config_parameters_explained.md

 Configuration path: `analysis.analysis_parameters.functional_enrichment`

+**Background**: Functional enrichment tests in correlation or coexpression networks are used to identify biological processes or pathways that are overrepresented among genes with highly correlated expression profiles.
+In the case of this workflow, the enrichment tests are performed on network submodules (if generated, see above), and the biological process can be any of the annotation categories from the feature annotation table.
+By testing for enriched functions, such as Gene Ontology terms, KEGG pathways, or metabolite classes, the "role" of the submodule and its relationship to your experimental design can be inferred.
+This approach can reveal insights into the biological functions of genes, metabolites, or their interactions, and the results of functional enrichment tests can be used to prioritize features for further investigation and to inform the development of new hypotheses.

 | Config key | Type | Default | Description |
 |------------|------|---------|-------------|
 | `annotation_column` | string | `"tx_goterm_acc"` | Column containing functional annotations.
 Options: `tx_goterm_acc` (Gene Ontology terms), `mx_subclass` (metabolite subclasses). |